mafiascum/isos/readme.txt

 The iso button might look different but that is ok.
+Smile.